teamdatatonic/gen-ai-hackathon/dt_gen_ai_analytics-helper/README.md

 ## Some test questions for the LLMchain
 - How many employees are there?
+- How many employees are there? write an email about this
+- What are the top 5 cities where my customers are located in
 - What is the total_revenue?
  - Summarize this
  - why do they have the highest average rating?